marcinkuzminski/rhodecode/docs/setup.rst

 - long lasting push timeouts ?

- - make sure You set a longer timeouts in Your proxy/fcgi settings, timeouts are caused by https server and not rhodecode
+ - make sure You set a longer timeouts in Your proxy/fcgi settings, timeouts are caused by https server and not RhodeCode

 - large pushes timeouts ?